 These are the best 4 affiliate marketing networks, in my opinion.
 Not enough for you?
 I’ve created an awesome guide that analyzes and ranks (with PROs and CONs) the best 21 affiliate marketing networks this year.

 Check the merchants you know in your niche and see if they have an affiliate program.
 Most of them do.
 We selected here 65+ high-paying affiliate programs for bloggers and marketers.

 You can spy on your competitors’ websites first.
 Find out what affiliate products they are promoting.
 Few influential bloggers also reveal their income reports, so you’ll know which products bring them the most profits.

 6. Affiliate Marketing Pricing Models

 There are many variables you need to consider when choosing an affiliate offer.
-From the brand that developed the program to the payout, ad format and traffic sources allowed, all of these elements will impact how well your campaign performs.
+All of these elements will impact how well your campaign performs, from the brand that developed the program to the payout, ad format, and traffic sources allowed.

 That said, the pricing model will help you determine the best formats, regions, and other campaign variables.
 Affiliate marketing programs are always performance-based, but they can have various pricing models, including pay-per-sale, pay-per-lead, pay-per-click, and revenue share, just to name a few.